oznogon/gattaibushido-public/rules/05_coach.md

 * Demolish (2X) - W: +Ruin:Choice *or* S: +Ruin:Each
 * Enforce - Can use Buffers to ignore Strike Range
 * Fortify - S: increase TR of existing Threats
-* Harbinger - Each Push in a Throwdown forces discards from the Deck
+* Harbinger - Each Push in a Throwdown forces discards from your Deck
 * Heavy-Hitter - Each Push in a Throwdown adds +Trauma to the Threat's Payload
 * Infiltrate (2X) - W: Discard 1 current Favor card *or* S: Discard 1 entire Favor card stack
 * Rumble Tech - Gives the BGM a new Rumble Tech